skrrtn/Multi-Chat-Viewer-DotNet/README.md

 1. Select "Kick" from the platform dropdown
 2. Enter the channel name (exact case-sensitive username)
 3. Click "Add" to start monitoring
+4. Click "Enable" button in the **Multi-View column** to start viewing that channel's chat in the main window
-4. **Note**: Kick channels may take a few extra seconds to connect as the system resolves the chatroom ID
+5. **Note**: Kick channels may take a few extra seconds to connect as the system resolves the chatroom ID
+6. **Limitation**: Only one Kick channel can be monitored at a time due to library limitations

 ### User Interaction Features
 - **Click Usernames**: Click any username in chat to view that user's complete message history